rest-for-physics/rest-school/day2/session1/README.md

 #### Adding new plots

 You can also add a new plot, just copy/paste a complete `<plot>` entry and modify it as you did in the previous section.
-The only difference now is that you need to allocate an additional space at the `<canvas` define a grid that can host at least 5 plots, such as 3x2 or 2x3.
-The canvas size should be also updated according to the new number of plots.
+The only difference now is that you need to allocate an additional space inside the `<canvas` entry to define a grid that can host at least 5 plots, such as 3x2 or 2x3.
+The canvas size should be also updated according to the new number of plots to keep the aspect ratio.

 ### Exercise 4.
-Testing TRestMetadataPlot
+TRestMetadataPlot

+### Exercise 5.
+TRestDataSet